amd/ryzen-ai-documentation/docs/xrt_smi.rst

      xrt-smi examine

-  - Sample CL Output:
+  *Sample Command Line Output:*

   .. image:: images/examine.png

-  - To get output in json format:
+  To get output in json format:

   .. code-block:: shell

      xrt-smi examine -f JSON -o <specify path to create json file examine.json>

 - To provide more detailed information about the NPU, such as its performance mode and clocks: